Seyed Aliasghar Javanmardi

 Seyed Aliasghar Javanmardi (born 28 May 1990) is an Iranian para-athlete specializing in shot put.
 He represented Iran at the 2024 Summer Paralympics.

 Career

 In May 2024, Javanmardi competed at the 2024 World Para Athletics Championships and won a silver medal in the shot put F35 event.
 He then represented Iran at the 2024 Summer Paralympics and won a bronze medal in the shot put F35 event.

+In September 2026, Javanmardi was issued with a three-year ban backdated to October 2025 for an anti-doping rule violation after testing positive for oxandrolone.